-In this blog post, we will talk to you about the future market and the areas in which ultra-low latency streaming is used.
+In this blog post, we will talk to you about the future market and the areas in which ultra-low latency streaming is used with WebRTC.

 Video content has been getting a lot of love these past couple of years.
 Some of it is just for fun, but businesses are learning to rely on video to help them attract and engage an audience.
 It shouldn’t surprise you that there’s a need for faster, better, and more immediate video.

 In live streaming, low latency critically influences the sense of immediacy of the video.
 Some types of live streams might need it more than others, but it’s still one of the key technical characteristics you need to understand about live streaming.
 So let’s see what ultra-Low latency Streaming is, when you need it, and how to achieve it.

 In other words, latency is the term given to the speed and consistency of real-time video streaming.
 In specific terms, it represents the delay between the video or content being produced, and the delivery of that content to the viewers’ streaming device.

 The ‘ideal’ latency depends largely on the type of content being streamed and viewed.

 Nowadays, you need ultra-low latency streaming products when it comes to your live streaming video application or various service.
-If you are a player looking for help in passing the level; hosting an online auction; or if you’re video chatting with a friend around the world, you need a stream in real-time as quickly as possible without the need for delays, buffers or dropouts.
+If you are a player looking for help in passing the level; hosting an online auction; or if you’re video chatting with a friend around the world, you need a stream in real-time as quickly as possible without the need for delays, and buffers or dropouts.